jingwu2001/DSA_SE/README.md

-To run this program, install processing: https://processing.org After opening the app, select file > open, navigate to the project folder, and open maze_automove.pde.
+To run this program, install processing: https://processing.org\
+After opening the app, select file > open, navigate to the folder maze_automove, and open maze_automove.pde.
 Click the run button, and the program would start.

 This program simulates a maze search using two graph traversal algorithms: